temporalio/sdk-dotnet/README.md

 The Rust DLL is built automatically when the project is built. `protoc` may need to be on the `PATH` to build the Rust DLL.

+This can be annoying to install on linux - so alternatively, publish your PR and you can download the patch from the windows build when it fails because of a mismatch.
+It uploads the patch as an artifact.

 ### Regenerating protos

 Must have `protoc` on the `PATH`.
 Note, for now users should use `protoc` 23.x until